Berry Fermi Liquid Theory: The Kinetic Formalism of Berry Fermi Liquid

 The computation of linear response in Landau Fermi liquid theory proceeds in two steps.
 One first computes $\delta\!f$ as a linear function of $A$ by solving the Boltzmann equation, and then expresses (the quantum expectation of) the induced current $\delta J^\mu$ as a linear function of $\delta\!f$, and hence of $A$.
 In Landau's Fermi liquid theory, the energy of a single quasiparticle has the form

 where $\int_\k \equiv \int d^d k / (2\pi\hbar)^d$.
 Here $E(\p)$ is the kinetic energy of the quasiparticle, and $\mathcal{U}(\p, \k)$, even under exchange of $\p$ and $\k$, parametrizes the contact interaction between two quasiparticles of momenta $\p$ and $\k$.
 (If the system has rotational symmetry, the Landau Fermi liquid parameters are obtained by putting $\p$ and $\k$ on the Fermi surface and expanding $\mathcal U$ in angular harmonics in the angle between $\p$ and $\k$.)
 Both $E$ and $\mathcal{U}$ are microscopic inputs into Landau's theory.
-Landau's Fermi liquid theory postulates a collisionless Boltzmann equation,
+Landau's Fermi liquid theory postulates a collisionless Boltzmann equation (as we assume clean limit in this paper),

 where $E_i=F_{i0}=\partial_{x^i} A_0-\partial_{t} A_i$ is the electric field, $B_{ij}=F_{ij}=\partial_{x^i} A_j-\partial_{x^j} A_i$ is the magnetic field, and we have absorbed the electric charge into the field potential $A$.
 Writing $f(\p;x)=\theta(\epsilon_F-E(\p)) + \delta\!f(\p;x)$ and linearizing over $\delta\!f$ and $A$, one finds